sharoika/MarketPredictor/README.md

 - /analyzed
     - The tweets with sentiment values already attached to them.
 - /finances
-    - The financial data the YFinanace provides us.
+    - The financial data that YFinanace provides us.
 - /scraped
     - The raw tweets scraped straight from twitter.
 - /scripts